r00tat/PyloadMover/README.md

 Default: `/share/Multimedia/Series`

 #### seriesMappingFile (str)
 Defines the file name for the mapping XML file.
 The default folder for this file is the pyload data folder.
 Also an absolute path could be used.
+See also [the example mover.xml file](#moverxml).
 Default: `mover.xml`

 #### deleteFolder (bool)